1. Why would you grain fill cabinets before painting?

 Aqua Coat Clear Grain Filler is used on surfaces that you plan on putting clear coats as their topcoats.
 It is extremely clear and will help you attain a glass smooth finish with less coats of a topcoat.
 Aqua Coat White Cabinet Grain Filler is used when painting wood surfaces.
 It was developed so customers can see where they applied it.
 It has a better adhesion and higher solids/build and will perform better in less coats.

-11. What is the difference between the PGF and clear grain filler?
+11. What is the difference between the High Perfomance Clear Wood Grain Filler and the Clear Wood Grain Filler?

 12. How do you prepare the woods surface?